William Morris Agency: 2009 merger with Endeavor

 On April 27, 2009, WMA and the Endeavor Talent Agency announced that they were merging to form William Morris Endeavor.
 Endeavor executives Ari Emanuel and Patrick Whitesell were widely recognized as the architects of the deal and ultimately took the roles of WME Co-CEOs.
 Following the official announcement of the merger, nearly 100 WMA employees and former board members were let go.
-One of those leaving was Jim Wiatt, who came to WMA in 1999 from International Creative Management, where he was Vice-Chairman, in 1999.
-He had joined WMA as President and Co-Chief Executive Officer, and had risen to Board Chairman.
+One of those leaving was Jim Wiatt, who came to WMA in 1999 from International Creative Management, where he was vice-chairman.
+He had joined WMA as president and co-chief executive officer, and had risen to board chairman.

 After the merger, WMA relocated its offices to the Endeavor building at 9601 Wilshire Boulevard in Beverly Hills, California.

 WMA Agent Training Program

 The WMA Agent Training Program, often referred to as the "mailroom", was established in the 1940s and is well known for its roster of successful alumni.
 Since the 1970s the program has been replicated at other talent agencies and studios, many of which were headed by former mailroom trainees.
 Once accepted, trainees rotate through different departments, starting with the mailroom, before becoming a full-time assistant or coordinator.

 WMA's longtime competitor, Creative Artists Agency, was founded in 1975 by Michael Ovitz, Ronald Meyer, William Haber, Michael S. Rosenfeld, and Rowland Perkins, all former WMA agent trainees.
 David Geffen once called the WMA Agent Training Program "The Harvard School of Show Business – only better: no grades, no exams, a small stipend and great placement opportunities."
 Graduates from the Training Program were perceived at a high level of prestige within the entertainment industry, because of the caliber of notable alums that have graduated from the program.

-Former Chairman Norman Brokaw became the first mailboy in the Beverly Hills Mailroom at age 15.
+Future chairman Norman Brokaw became the first mailboy in the Beverly Hills Mailroom at age 15.
 The Agent Training program still exists today at William Morris Endeavor.
 It was famously documented in David Rensin's 2003 book, The Mailroom: Hollywood History from the Bottom Up.